A rigorous introduction to linear models: Beyond Bayesian Approach: Gaussian Process Regression

 \section{Beyond Bayesian Approach: Gaussian Process Regression}

-In some textbooks or college courses, people talk about the Gaussian process without any introduction to the Bayesian linear model.
-This is quite confusing.
-We will discover that the Bayesian linear model with zero-mean prior is where the Gaussian process regression genuinely "arises."
+A \textit{Gaussian process (GP)} is a powerful nonparametric Bayesian tool used primarily for regression and classification tasks.
+At its core, a GP defines a distribution over functions, allowing us to reason about uncertainty in function estimation.
+Rather than specifying a fixed functional form as in parametric models, GPs generalize this idea by assuming that any finite set of function values follows a multivariate Gaussian distribution.

+Importantly, Gaussian process regression can be derived as an extension of the Bayesian linear model with a zero-mean Gaussian prior on the coefficient parameter.
+When the feature space is implicitly defined via a kernel function---corresponding to the covariance function of the GP---the posterior distribution over functions naturally emerges without explicitly modeling parameters.
+This connection clarifies that Gaussian processes are not arbitrary constructs but have a firm grounding in Bayesian inference, often obscured when GPs are introduced independently of their parametric origins.

-\section{Predictive Distribution of Bayesian Linear Model with Zero-Mean Prior}
+\subsection{Predictive Distribution of Bayesian Linear Model with Zero-Mean Prior}

-Following from Bayesian linear model with zero mean in Section~\ref{sec:bayesian-zero-mean} (p.~\pageref{sec:bayesian-zero-mean}).
-The predictive distribution $g_\ast = g_\ast(\bx_\ast)$ for a new data point $\bx_\ast$ is again a Gaussian distribution
+Building on the Bayesian linear model with a zero-mean prior introduced in Section~\ref{sec:bayesian-zero-mean}, the predictive distribution $g_\ast = g_\ast(\bx_\ast)$ for a new data observation $\bx_\ast$ remains a Gaussian distribution:

-where the mean of the predictive distribution is the posterior mean of weight parameter (i.e., $\bbeta_1$) multiplied by the new input.
-And the predictive variance is a quadratic form of the new input indicating that the \textbf{predictive uncertainties} grow with the magnitude of the new input.
+where the mean of the predictive distribution corresponds to the posterior mean of the weight vector (i.e., $\bbeta_1$) multiplied by the new input $\bx_\ast^\top$, and the predictive variance is a quadratic form involving $\bx_\ast^\top $, indicating that the \textbf{predictive uncertainty} increases as the magnitude of the input grows.